Welcome to CID Professional Development

 On-Demand Learning

 Watch short, interactive courses covering listening and spoken language topics.
-CEUs and certificates are available with a small CID processing fee.
+Length and cost vary; certificates and CEUs are available with a small processing fee.

 Workshops & Services